ParaFEM/ParaFEM/parafem/src/programs/sg12/sg12mg/readme.txt

+  PROGRAM: sg12mg.f90

-sg12mg is a simple program that generates the built-in meshes for the 10 programs in Smith and Griffiths "Programming the Finite Element Method."
+  sg12mg is a simple program that generates the built-in meshes for the 10 programs in Smith I.M. and Griffiths D.V., "Programming the Finite Element Method", 4th Edition, Wiley, 2004.

     Usage: sg12mg <job_name>

-NOTES:

- 24 June 2010
+  NOTES

- o The program has not yet been finished o The output meshes are in S&G format
+  o The program has not yet been finished o By default, the output meshes are in Abaqus format

+  AUTHOR

+  lee.margetts@manchester.ac.uk